How to Teach a Dog to Stay

 Once you have worked through stages One to Three of the SIT STAY – you’ll be ready for Stage Four Proof It! below.

-Preventing the dog from breaking the stay
+Preventing your dog from breaking the stay

 The 3 Ds of dog training